djazirifarouk/to_do_app/README.md

 # Done's

-A mobile application developed with Flutter, Easy Design, for simple users.\n You will find the .apk files in the build\output\apk\release folder.\n Feel free to use it.
+A mobile application developed with Flutter, Easy Design, for simple users.<br />
+You will find the .apk files in the build\output\apk\release folder.<br />
+Feel free to use it.

 # App Features